SapphireServer/Sapphire/README.md

 [![Windows Build Status](https://ci.appveyor.com/api/projects/status/lil7lxa3ty165emm?svg=true)](https://ci.appveyor.com/project/SapphireMordred/Sapphire)

-Sapphire is a FINAL FANTASY XIV 4.0+ Server Emulator currently in development.
+Sapphire is a FINAL FANTASY XIV Server Emulator.
+This version targets FFXIV v5.58.

-Sapphire is a **research project** to learn how retail servers work and currently not production code; at this time it is **insecure** (use throwaway passwords for accounts) and you should expect a lot of things unimplemented or broken (of course contributions are always welcome).
+It is a **research project** to learn how retail servers work and currently not production code; at this time it is **insecure** (use throwaway passwords for accounts) and you should expect a lot of things unimplemented or broken (of course contributions are always welcome).

 ## Dependencies + Compiling
 Sapphire requires the following software: